Do Saheliyaan... Kismat Ki Kathputaliyaan: Plot

 Set in Rajasthan, Do Saheliyaan focuses on the forbidden friendship between the daughter of a wealthy Rajput, Maithili, and a poor Rabari village girl, Bhavri.
-Although they are best friends, they cannot be together because of the differences in their castes and economic backgrounds.
+Although they are best friends, they cannot mingle because of the differences in their castes and economic backgrounds.
 The story begins with Bhavri and Maithili as young children.
-Bhavri's uncle Badri elopes with Maithili's aunt Roop.
+Bhavri's uncle Badri elopes with Maithili's paternal aunt Roop.
 This creates an uproar between the two castes.
 Maithili runs to rescue her friend, caught in the turmoil.
 Bhavri's mother Toral sees that Maithili's life is in danger, and runs into the massacre.
-As Maithili's brother is about to accidentally hit his sister, Toral takes the blow, killing her and also separates Bhavri's uncle from Maithili's aunt.
-Maithili's grandmother (the head of her household) proclaims that Roop is a disgrace, and tells the latter that Badri is dead; in reality his life in danger so he flees his village.
+As Maithili's brother is about to accidentally hit his sister, Toral takes the blow, killing her and separates Badri from Roop.
+Maithili's grandmother (the head of her household) proclaims that Roop is a disgrace, and tells the latter that Badri is dead; in reality his life is in danger so he flees his village.
 During Toral's funeral, her younger sister Kalindi appears.
-She is traumatized by her sister's death and vows revenge on the Rajputs.
+She is traumatised by her sister's death and vows revenge on the Rajputs.
 Kalindi marries Bhavri's father and becomes her niece's stepmother.

 The friends grow up and eventually unite Roop and Badri.
-Because of this, Maithili's grandmother and Bhavri's father wish to get the girls, married to keep them out of further trouble.
-Kalindi takes this opportunity to disgrace Maithili and family.
+Because of this, Maithili's grandmother and Bhavri's father wish to get the girls married to suitable men to keep them out of further trouble.
+Kalindi takes this opportunity to humiliate Maithili and her family.
 Maithili's wedding has been arranged with an elite Rajput, Shaurya Singh Shekhawat, a military officer.
 Kalindi goes to Shaurya's border camp, switching Maithili's photograph with Bhavri's in the hope that Shaurya would believe that his future in-laws were trying to deceive him.
 Shaurya sees Bhavri's picture and falls in love with her.
-Bhavri's marriage is more difficult to arrange since Maithili's grandmother has spread rumors about her throughout the village.
+Bhavri's wedding is more difficult to arrange since Maithili's grandmother has spread rumors about her throughout the village.
 It is the talented and educated Rabari boy, Anadi, who stands up for Bhavri (after watching her from afar) and agrees to marry her.
 The girls have not seen the men whom they will wed.
 Maithili and Bhavri's weddings are on the same day.
-Maithili gifts her friend an identical wedding dress to her own.
+Maithili gifts her friend an identical wedding outfit to her own.
 They are happy that both will be going to the same honeymoon destination, on the same train, finally free to be friends.